 The bail process in Colorado is about to see an intensive overhaul.
 The Bail Blue Ribbon Commission, led by Colorado Supreme Court Justice Carlos Samour, aims to rethink the bail system in Colorado.
-The commission plans to suggest new practices that increase efficiency and social responsibility.
+The commission plans to institute new practices that increase efficiency and social responsibility.
 One of the most pressing issues discussed by Samour and other committee members includes the option to abolish monetary bail.

-In March, 2018 the Bail Blue RIbbon Commission was formed by former Colorado Supreme Court Chief Justice Nancy Rice to rethink bail procedures in the state in response to reforms taking place across the country.
+In March, 2018 the Bail Blue RIbbon Commission was formed by former Colorado Supreme Court Nancy Rice to rethink bail procedures in the state in response to reforms taking place across the country.
 Since its founding, the committee took into consideration Colorado’s pre-existing system and tried to address issues that could be reworked.

 On Jan.
 19, the commission released the first round of suggestions for policy changes.
 Although the suggestions didn’t include a recommendation to abolish the monetary bail system just yet, as some states have done, Samour said that the commission made progress in the right direction and they they will continue to research the topic.
 He also said the committee members are considering their options for reform and reviewed case studies of how bail policy changes were received in places such as California and Washington, D.C.

 The recently suggested changes to the bail system by the Bail Blue Ribbon Commission included plans to establish stronger validated risk assessment procedures.
 Validated risk assessments are identified as important for reform because they take numerous factors about a defendant into account.
 Many countries across the nation already use a validated risk assessment instrument called C-PAT.
 The process considers 12 conditions, ranging from the defendant’s state of mental health, to age of the defendant’s first arrest.